godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 * `code_hash` and `hash_type` are pre-determined by each Godwoken deployment.
 * `args` contains the script hash of layer 1 sUDT type script.
 In case CKB is used, `args` will be `0x0000000000000000000000000000000000000000000000000000000000000000`.

-In this way, we can correlate layer 1 sUDT type scrips with its corresponding layer 2 sUDT backend script.
+In this way, we can correlate layer 1 sUDT type scripts with its corresponding layer 2 sUDT backend script.

 The layer 2 sUDT backend provides [ERC20](https://eips.ethereum.org/EIPS/eip-20) compatible interface.
-You may not using Solidity and EVM, but a similar API is available for you to use.
+You may not use Solidity and EVM, but a similar API is available.

-Layer 2 transaction using a sUDT backend must provided a [SUDTArgs](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L250) data structure serialized in molecule format in layer 2 transaction args.
+Layer 2 transaction using a sUDT backend must provide a [SUDTArgs](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L250) data structure serialized in molecule format in layer 2 transaction args.
 The two supported actions for sUDT backend is [SUDTQuery](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L255) and [SUDTTransfer](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L260).
 Later versions may expand this list to include other ERC20 operations.

 Note that Godwoken typically creates sUDT contract accounts when processing deposit cells.
 It doesn't create new contract accounts using sUDT as the backend script.